abigailwozniak/job-tenure/detail.md

     - Figures 1, 2,
     - Online Appendix Figure 3
     - Table 1
   - The following figures and tables require a crosswalk between the ind1990 and occ1990 variables provided by IPUMS, and the ind/occ variables in the CPS microdata.
-This file is provided in the replication package and is called: **ind-occ-asec.dta**
+This file is provided in the repository and is called: **ind-occ-asec.dta**
     - Figures 3, 4, 7, 10,
     - Online Appendix Figure 1, 2
     - Tables 2 and 4